 Four-year joint bachelor's/master's programs permit successful undergraduate students to complete a master’s degree program over their fourth year in the College.
 Though their admissions criteria vary, they are all highly selective programs.
 Interested students should discuss their plans with their College adviser and aim to complete all of their general education requirements by the end of their second year.
 Students planning to pursue a joint degree in the physical sciences should consult closely with their individual departments regarding course selection in their major.

 Students apply to four-year joint bachelor's/master's programs during their third year in the College.
-They begin the process before the end of the Autumn Quarter by meeting with both Pete Segall, the College BA/MA adviser, and the joint degree program coordinator in their department of interest.
+They begin the process before the end of the Autumn Quarter by meeting with both their College Adviser and the joint degree program coordinator in their department of interest.
 They are also required to meet with the dean of students in their prospective graduate division.
 By the end of the third year, all joint degree candidates will need to complete at least 39 of the required 42 credits for the undergraduate degree; this should include all general education requirements.

 Students pursuing joint degrees typically register for nine courses in their fourth and final year of study.† In the humanities and social sciences programs, all course work will be graduate level.
 In the physical sciences, students will work with program advisers to develop an individualized program of course work.
 All students will be allowed to use up to three credits from their graduate course work to fulfill the remaining credits for the undergraduate degree.* (Candidates may petition the director of undergraduate studies to apply the three graduate courses toward their major, otherwise the courses will be applied toward general electives).